Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 * Structs can be used to initialize arrays, (see 'array(...)' function)

-* Structs can contain arrays[], but currently accessing and via $struct.arr[] is not yet possible -> this will be allowed very soon, a workaround is to assign the array to an object and access the object instead.
+* Structs can contain dynamic arrays[], but currently accessing and via $struct.arr[] is not yet possible -> this will be allowed soon., a workaround is to assign the array to an object and access the object instead.

 * Structs cannot contain variable definitions of 'class' type